waynodiablo/Oystercard/oystercard/10_charge_on_touch_out.md

 ```
 In order to pay for my journey
 As a customer
-I need to pay for my journey when it's complete
+When my journey is complete, I need the correct amount deducted from my card
 ```

 ## Learning Objectives covered